bahim22/work/Docs2/AplusDoc.md

     9. Disk swapping: Hot-swapping (Host plugging): ability to add/remove devices to PC while it's running & OS will auto recognize changes.
        1. cold: device needs powered down prior to replacing parts
        2. warm: The server can remain powered on, but I/O functions corresponding to the part that needs replaced need stopped by the appropriate command
-       3. hot: the faulty part can be replaced w/o interrupting the srver or exec any interruption commands in I/O procedures.
+       3. hot: the faulty part can be replaced w/o interrupting the server or exec any interruption commands in I/O procedures.
 2. `USB`
-       1. universal serial bus 1.1 cocmes in 1.5 MB/s and 12 Mbps; USB 2..0 runs at 480 Mbps
+       1. universal serial bus 1.1 comes in 1.5 MB/s and 12 Mbps; USB 2..0 runs at 480 Mbps
        2. form factors: micro, USB-C, mini
        3. USB 3.0 runs at 5 Gbps; USB 3.1 at 10 Gbps
        4. USB ver. often use coors to show v.